 Read the Bible story from the Bible.
 Read the curriculum version.
-Practice telling it with the storyboard pictures.
+Practice telling it with Simple Story Scenes or storyboard pictures.
 (If you have not previously laminated the story pictures, do that now.)

 Let There Be Music

 Download the music and listen to the songs.
 Choose which of the songs you will use with the children.
 If using live musicians, make sure they have the sheet music (Appendix A, Core Curriculum book).